 Insurance Fairness and Transparency

-The AMA believes information about out-of-network benefits should be conveyed in clear, transparent, simple and accurate terms so that patients understand their rights and responsibilities.
+The AMA believes information about out-of-network coverage should be conveyed in transparent, simple and accurate terms so that patients understand their rights and responsibilities.

-Access the AMA's "Truth in Out-of-Network Healthcare Benefits Act" model legislation.
+Access the AMA's "Truth in Out-of-Network Healthcare Benefits Act" model act.

-Visit the AMA's website on state implementation of the ACA for additional model bills on network adequacy and transparency, and an issue brief including general principles on network adequacy.
+Visit the AMA's website on state implementation of the ACA for additional resources.